-So the boss attends a financial services event, hears that LinkedIn and Twitter are really valuable platforms to be on, and comes back to the office asking you to get the practice more established on social media.
+So the boss attends a digital marketing for accountants event, hears that LinkedIn and Twitter are really valuable platforms to be on, and comes back to the office asking you to get the accountancy firm more established on social media.
 Now it’s your job as the Marketing Manager of the firm to launch the business on social media, and the thing is, you’re just not sure where to begin.

-- 1 Will Social Work for “Boring” Industies?
+- 1 Will Social Work for “Boring” Industries?

 - 2 Part 1: Get Things Ready